 Marketing & Advertising Compliance – The First UDAAP Hotspot

-If you read the first CFPB enforcement action carefully, it’s clear what is being targeted: sales and marketing practices.
+If you read the first CFPB enforcement action carefully, it's clear what is being targeted: sales and marketing practices.
+Now more importantly than ever is the time to learn from others' mistakes, even if you're not subject to the Bureau's oversight.

 With everything going on in the financial services industry, more than ever it is important that your advertising and marketing efforts are effective.
 Regulator and examiner attention to your advertising and marketing efforts is at an all-time high.
 Advertising is being looked at in a different way than ever before.